Location: Ahmedabad

 Perhaps service is how we remember that we belong to one another — not as a philosophy, but as lived experience.
 It shifts us from asking "What's in it for me?" to discovering we never stood alone to begin with.
 Each small act — a genuine smile, full attention, a shared meal — becomes a quiet rebellion against the myth of separation.
 These aren't leftovers we give when convenient; they're offerings from the most alive part of ourselves.

 The greatest gift we have to offer isn't our expertise or our solutions.
 It's our presence — the courage to show up fully, to slow down enough to see another person, to meet fear with tenderness and cynicism with steadfast care.
 This is the intelligence not of the mind, but of the heart.
-Not speed, but stillness.
-Not power, but the willingness to serve something larger than ourselves.
+Not speed, but symphony.
+Not power, but participation in something larger than ourselves.

-In a time when the world measures worth by what we accumulate, perhaps the deeper invitation is this: How much can we give — of our attention, our kindness, our whole-hearted presence — before we discover that service was never something we did, but who we've always been?
+In a time when the world measures worth by what we accumulate, perhaps the more fulfilling question has been hiding in plain sight: How deeply are we giving -- our attention, our kindness, our whole-hearted presence -- until we recognize that service was never an action, but our very nature?

 This December, we invite you to explore these questions not as theory, but as lived practice — through a three-day retreat held December 18-21, woven into a ten-day global immersion with kindred spirits from Vietnam, Japan, America, and beyond.